deanberris/cpp-netlib-boostcon-paper/techniques/tag-metafunctions.rst

 The only drawback with this approach is the verbosity at which extensions and specializations are to be done which introduces additional pressure on the compiler at compile-time computations.
-Becase this technique relies heavily on the C++ template mechanism, compile times may be greatly affected.
+Because this technique relies heavily on the C++ template mechanism, compile times may be greatly affected.

 The potential for tag and implementation explosion is also high.
 If the